NTI-Gymnasiet-Nacka/ett-vardagligt-problem-unikhex/README.md

 Both of these were easily fixed by watching tutorial on Youtube.

 * The sent email here has too much unneeded information.
-This was fixed by applying a filter to the function that request recipes from the Api.
+This was fixed by applying a filter to the function that requests recipes from the Api.
 This fixed that problem.

 ## *What i could do better in the future*